A note on constructing sharp examples for $L^{p}$ norms of eigenfunctions and quasimodes near submanifolds: estimates on

+\begin{proof} Again Observation 1 along with the point sharp example tells us that if $p\geq{}\frac{2(n+1)}{n-1}$ we cannot expect better estimates than those from the full manifold.
+Therefore

 The sharp submanifold restriction examples however are the point type eigenfunctions.
-Since this feature only persists for an $O(h)$ region we cannot expect to get sharp examples for low $p$ from Observation 3.
+This feature only persists for an $O(h)$ region so when $\beta\ll 1$ we cannot expect to get sharp examples for low $p$ from Observation 3.
 However Burq and Zuily \cite{Burq2016} have, in the case $k\leq{}n-3$, obtained